 We love weekends here at OPL.
 Every week, we post up a small selection of events we think you might find useful or enjoy.
 You can find the full list of events here.
 Don't forget to follow us on Facebook, Instagram, Twitter, and Snapchat @oaklibrary!
 This month's focus is Black History Month.

-Sunday, November 11th, 1pm-3pm @ Main Library
+Sunday, February 17th, 3pm-5pm @ Main Library

 For more events, make sure to check out our events calendar.